malramsay64/phd-thesis/05_Crystal_Melting/results.md

 ### Melting Point

-The melting point $T_m$ is the temperature at which the rate of crystal growth is the same as the rate of melting---the equilibrium state.
+The melting point $T_m$ is the temperature at which the rates of attachment and detachment at the crystal surface are the same, there is no net growth or melting.
-Typically the melting rate is the temperature at which the measurement of the growth rate crosses from negative (melting) to positive (growth).
+A method of determining the melting point from molecular dynamics simulations is finding the temperature at which the growth rate crosses from crosses from negative (melting) to positive (growth). [@GarciaFernandez2006] Throughout the study of the Trimer molecule, no crystallisation has been observed, despite running simulations as long as HOOMD-blue allows.
-No crystallisation has been observed for this molecule so the melting rate is the temperature at which the melting rate is no longer measurable.
+A technical decision in the development of the HOOMD-blue molecular dynamics package deemed that a 32 bit unsigned integer was enough to keep track of the number of timesteps;
-I consider the limit of measuring the melting rate being the removal of a single layer of crystal over the timescale of the simulation, a rate of \num{1e-6}.
+HOOMD-blue can only count up to $2^{32}-1$, slightly more than 4 billion. [@hoomd_counter] This means with the chosen timestep of 0.005, the longest possible timescale for a simulation is $2e7$.

-The timescale cannot be extended as a technical limit of HOOMD-blue [@hoomd_counter] which can only store numbers up to $2^{32}-1$, slightly more than 4 billion.
+With the absence of crystal growth, the melting point becomes as estimate.
-In concert with the technical limitation there is a practical limitation with simulations taking multiple weeks to run.
+The melting point is defined here as the temperature at which melting is no longer observed, with the limit of being the melting of a single layer of crystal.

-@GarciaFernandez2006
+The melting rate which corresponds to the melting of a single layer of crystal over the course of the entire simulation is \num{3e-7}.

-The melting points are tabulated in @Tbl:crystal_melting_point with the values for the tables extracted from @fig:melting_point_rates.
+This estimate is a upper bound of the melting point and are tabulated in @Tbl:crystal_melting_point with the values extracted from @fig:melting_point_rates.

 Pressure  Melting Point $T_m$
 -------- ---------------------